Tours in Nebraska for Women

 Meet Carly Crow, your naturalist guide with a passion for wildlife and a deep desire to share the wonders of nature with others.
 Originally from Georgia and now based in Denver, Colorado, she holds a Bachelor of Science in ecology and a master’s in biology, with a focus on ecology and evolution.
 Her time as a field ornithologist has taken her around the world—including to the wilds of Costa Rica—and now she’s bringing that experience to you as a Her Wild Life Expeditions guide.
 Though she’s often asked about her favorite bird or mammal, Carly believes that’s a forbidden question—like asking a parent to pick a favorite child!
 When she’s not guiding or chasing birds, you can find her drawing, hiking in the Rockies, or curled up with a book.
 If she won the lottery, she’d buy some land to keep chickens and bees and run a roadside stand selling eggs and honey.

 Every Her Wild Life expedition is designed to offer full, active days for women traveling together seeking authentic, immersive wildlife experiences.
 This often means being active when wildlife is most active.
-The trips are carefully planned to put you in the right place at the right time, while acknowledging that unforgettable wildlife encounters require both a bit of luck and the expertise of your guide team.
+The birding tours in Nebraska for women are carefully planned to put you in the right place at the right time, while acknowledging that unforgettable wildlife encounters require both a bit of luck and the expertise of your guide team.

 This Nebraska expedition involves: